 In the next years, the lever was removed from new slots and in 1976 the first video slot was developed.
 Fortune Coin was the company to produce this new game that used a modified TV which acted as a display.
 It underwent several modifications to be accepted as a gambling instrument and it was subsequently introduced to Las Vegas casinos.
 Another critical year in the history of slot machines was 1996 when WMS Industries introduced a slot with a second screen bonus round.

-Online Casinos Embrace Slots
+Why Do Online Casinos Embrace Online Slots?

 Perhaps the most important moment in the history of slots was at the late of the 90s when online casinos emerged.
 Slots were their first choice and players were able to spin the reels of games that recreated the atmosphere of brick-and-mortar establishments.
 The random number generator determined the outcome of the games, but in terms of visuals and sounds, the slots didn’t change too much.
 Fruity themed games continued to dominate the landscape and they can still be found at modern UK casinos.